 Covid-19 (the old 2020 and hereafter for now)

 During these last few years we have been stuck in our houses – and our kids have been stuck on the computer.
 Playing video games is the continuing treat these days!!
 So for those that do spend long hours on the computer wearing computer glasses – or basically, glasses that have blue light blocker coating on them would help them from getting overly tired and hopefully sleeping better to boot!!
 Check out our gaming glasses page for more insight

 First thing is –this is the one time so far in history that it has become so cooool to wear prescription glasses.
 Really even famous basketball players and other celebrities are now sporting “fashion glasses or fake glasses!”

 (Check out Justin Beiber or Demi Lavato) It’s not just them even teens are wearing glasses –just because!
-So head on over to a glasses store with trendy glasses and let your teen look around—might even be able to get a couple pair because they are very affordable.
+So head on over to our online store trendy glasses and let your teen look around—might even be able to get a couple of pair because they are very affordable.

 Contacts —some eye doctors say it should be fine to fit your teen with contacts and to allow them a bit less handling(no cleaning etc just wear and throw out), though expensive you could try “one a day” contacts.
 So check with your eye doctor to fit them with the most comfortable pair if the circumstances allow.

 More frequent checkups — let your teen see the change and the optometrist can let him/her know if the need for correction is getting higher or staying the same.

 Sometimes, and please check with your optometrist, there are options such as vision therapy or Ortho-K (specially designed contacts that are worn at night; they shape the cornea for clear vision during the day) which can slow the progress of myopia.